nahida30/image-gallery-react-task/README.md

 # Image Gallery (pinterest clone)
 Tried to do pinterest clone using React Js and create masonry grid using CSS.
-Here the special feature is user can re order the images and cat deleted the images .
+Here the special feature is user can re order the images and can deleted the images .
 Live link: https://65431d4a8fec0a030e11d180--loquacious-khapse-ac1afb.netlify.app/

 This task is completed using react js.
 The features this project will provide: